 Procrastination

-“Results reveal that 59% of students find their lectures boring half the time and 30% find most or all of their lectures to be boring” (Mann S, Robinson A 2009) This leads to students self-studying the content which should of been taught in lectures by themselves often being piled up making it seem much more daunting, dull and disengaging.
+“Results reveal that 59% of students find their lectures boring half the time and 30% find most or all of their lectures to be boring” (Mann and Robinson, 2009) This leads to students self-studying the content which should have been taught in lectures by themselves often being piled up making it seem much more daunting, dull and disengaging.
 Often it leads to students wasting their study time being distracted causing poorer academic outcomes as their revision was less effective than they thought.
 This problem needs to be thoroughly addressed to prevent out youth from falling behind.
 I aim to create a solution to this problem which tries to tackle the problem of students wasting their study time and keeping them focused on their work during studying.

 Objectives